 Auros solves this problem, not by surveying, but by using an analytic technique called knowledge ‘Vitality’.
 Auros gives stored knowledge a vitality score, which is a statistical measure of the confidence of quality or health of the knowledge.
 It’s calculated based on status, how it’s used, how often it’s updated or used, and how well it’s validated with others.
 The vitality of the knowledge is used to determine when and where that knowledge should be provisioned to the user.

 Auros customers claim to save a vast amount of time using the Auros system as their trusted source for knowledge.
 The need to look through documents and sift through trusted, untrusted, useful, un-useful alike is refined to the combination of trusted and useful yielding gains in efficiency and capability.

 Over 36,000 Active Global Users Users

 Knowledge Aware is a new capability being used by leading organizations with technically intensive and complex engineering requirements.
 By converting traditional reference libraries into ‘Active Knowledge,’ Auros software has rapidly become the go-to solution to provide value across multiple disciplines, including: design, engineering, manufacturing, quality, and plant operations.
-For information on how Knowledge Aware can help your organization, download the Beginner’s Guide to Knowledge Aware, the Auros Overview sheet, or request a complimentary demo.
+For information on how Knowledge Aware can help your organization, download the Knowledge Aware Whitepaper, the Auros Overview sheet, or request a complimentary demo.